Global route / Southeast Asia

 The South China Sea coast on the left is often clearer than the Annamite Mountains which attract orographic cloud in the wet season.
 Both sides offer distinct views.

-What is the best side of plane for Hanoi to Ho Chi Minh City?
+What is the best side for Hanoi to Ho Chi Minh City?